QuantumFusion-network/spec/docs/ADR/0013-native-rust-sdk-for-smart-contracts.md

 - Insufficient separation of concerns.
 Smart contract authors are required to handle low-level operations, rather than focusing solely on business logic.
 - Non-ergonomic API.

-## Decision in Details (Optional)
+## Decision in Details

 - Avoid implicit import (namespace pollution, poor discoverability).
-Provide "prelude" module.
+- Provide "prelude" module.
+- Where possible try to expand `pallet-revive-uapi`, not replace it.

 ### Decision Drivers